R v Registrar General, ex parte Segerdal: Facts

 The case arose from a bid in 1967 by the Church of Scientology of California to have its "chapel" at Saint Hill Manor, East Grinstead registered as a place of worship under the Places of Worship Registration Act 1855.
 Such a status would convey tax benefits and other advantages.
 The move followed the worldwide publicity that accompanied the 1965 publication of the Anderson Report, a highly condemnatory report into the practices and effects of Scientology in Victoria, Australia.
-As Sir John Foster later noted in a British official report on Scientology, prior to the publication of the Anderson Report little serious effort was made to present Scientology as a religion.
+As Sir John Foster later noted in a British official report on Scientology (the Foster Report), prior to the publication of the Anderson Report little serious effort was made to present Scientology as a religion.
 Following the report, however, the leadership of the Church of Scientology made a concerted effort to present Scientology as having a religious character.
-Scientology was now described as "an applied "religious" philosophy, processing as a "religious" technology, auditors as "Scientology Ministers", auditing as "Confessionals", and so on."
+Scientology was now described as "an applied 'religious' philosophy, processing as a 'religious' technology, auditors as 'Scientology Ministers', auditing as 'Confessionals', and so on."
 In an HCO Executive Letter of 12 March 1966 the founder of Scientology, L. Ron Hubbard, informed Scientologists that a new corporate structure was being set up using the Church of Scientology of California as a vehicle.
 Scientology "auditors" would be presented as ministers of religion, as "ministers have in many places special privileges including tax and housing allowances" and "Parliaments don't attack religions".

 At the start of 1967 the church and its acting chaplain, Michael Segerdal, submitted a request to the Registrar General for the chapel to be registered under the 1855 Act.
 The Registrar General made enquiries following the application and was sent booklets titled Ceremonies of the Founding Church of Scientology and Scientology and the Bible.
 He turned down the application as he did not believe that Scientology qualified as a religion.